fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/02_stream_processing.rst

 Each workflow has a shared object that stores instances and results of the stream task that can be accessed from other tasks in the workflow.
+StreamWorkflow also provides default plotting functionalities in 2D, 3D and nD, that plot all the instances in the workflow.
+Know more about MLPro's plotting functionalities.

 Stream Plotting
 ---------------